-This publication provides practitioners and other interested people with a summary of rulings and regulations on ESOPs and related plans.
+This 43-page 8.5 x 11" publication provides practitioners and other interested people with a summary of rulings and regulations on ESOPs and related plans.
 It includes guidance from the IRS and the DOL through IRS private letter rulings (PLRs), DOL advisory opinions, DOL field assistance bulletins, IRS Technical Assistance Memoranda, and similar pronouncements such as the "ESOP Cadre" guidance.
 Regulations can be very lengthy, and here we do not summarize them in detail but rather highlight the key issues and rules.
 The original version of this publication appeared in 2011 and is updated yearly.
-For the 2021 edition, there are three new items, one on guidance on annuity distribution requirements, one on cybersecurity, and one on the investment prudence rules relating to non-pecuniary factors such as environmental, social, and corporate governance (ESG) investing.
+The 2023 edition adds new guidance issued for ESOPs on the Employee Plans Compliance Resolution System, plan amendment deadlines for compliance with Section 2022 of the CARES Act, Department of Defense rules for a pilot contractor preference program for 100% ESOP-owned companies, and changes to the SBA’s ESOP loan program.

-You also may be interested in our companion publication ESOP and 401(k) Plan Employer Stock Litigation Review 1990-2021, which categorizes court decisions in ESOP and 401(k) company stock cases from 1990 through mid-2021 and provides brief summaries for the ESOP-related decisions and, starting in 2010, most 401(k) cases.
+Special offer: You also may be interested in our companion publication ESOP and 401(k) Plan Employer Stock Litigation Review 1990-2023, which categorizes court decisions in ESOP and 401(k) company stock cases from 1990 through mid-2023 and provides brief summaries for the ESOP-related decisions and, starting in 2010, most 401(k) cases.
+To get ESOP Regulatory Rulings at a 50% discount from your price (member or nonmember), add both publications (Litigation Review and Regulatory Rulings) to your cart and enter the code 50reg in checkout.

 Table of Contents